How to Make Mashed Potatoes that come out perfectly creamy every time! These are truly the best mashed potatoes.

 - 4 pounds potatoes russet or Yukon gold

 - 1/3 cup salted butter melted

 - 3 cloves garlic optional

-Peel and quarter potatoes, place in COLD salted water.
+Peel and quarter potatoes, place in cold salted water.

-Add potatoes (and garlic if using) and cook uncovered 15 minutes or until fork tender.
+Bring to a boil and cook uncovered 15 minutes or until fork tender.
 Drain well.

 - Heat milk on the stove top (or in the microwave) until warm.

 - Add butter to the potatoes and begin mashing.
 Pour in milk a little at a time while using a potato masher to reach desired consistency.

 - Season with salt and pepper.
 Serve hot.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)